cyprieng/cyprien.io/src/content/blog/2025/kagi.md

 # Conclusion

-The price is pretty steep for a search engine.
-But I definitely encourage everybody to test it for a month to see if you find it valuable or not.
+The price is pretty steep for a search engine, but I definitely encourage everyone to test it for a month to see if you find it valuable.

+I have tried to go back to Google as a way to save a few bucks, but the experience was too painful for me.